Purpose: Develops quadriceps along front area of thigh.

 How long does it take to regain leg strength after a stroke?

-Time required to regain leg strength differs from one individual to another.
-Some notice progress within a few weeks, while others may need months or even years of steady therapy.
-Many elements influence recovery pace, including:
+Time needed to rebuild power varies from person to person.
+Some see changes within a few weeks, while others may require months or even years of guided therapy.
+Several factors affect how fast progress happens, including:

 - Severity of condition – Mild cases often allow faster progress, whereas more serious situations may require extended recovery time.

-- Early intervention – Starting physical therapy as soon as possible improves chances of regaining strength.
+Early action — starting physical therapy as soon as possible improves chances of gaining ability again.

-- Consistency with exercises – Regular practice helps rebuild muscle and coordination.
+- Staying consistent with practice allows them to gradually rebuild muscle control and coordination.

 - Overall health – Good nutrition, hydration, and managing conditions like diabetes or high blood pressure aid recovery.